neoforged/governance/steering-council-elections.md

 ### Election Officers

-Before the election, election officers are determined from among the team and internally announced as such.
+Before the election, one election officer is determined from among the team and internally announced as such.
 They are assigned by the Steering Council, ideally after volunteering.
-There should be at least three election officers, which should not be members of the Steering Council prior to the election.
+If no one volunteers, a NeoForged team poll is done where everyone can submit a name to be the election officer and whoever gets the most nomination, is the officer.
+In the case of a tie, a candidate will randomly be chosen using a random number generator. then The election officer should not be a member of the Steering Council prior to the election.

-The election officers' job is to organize and supervise the election process.
+The election officer's job is to organize and supervise the election process.
 Additionally, they must also announce a timeframe for the election process beforehand.
 Suggestions for the duration of the individual phases of the election are stated below.

 ## The Election Process